My Main Page with Links to My Other

 (H) 1997

-The authors offer a general overview of whole language learning, brain research, learning styles, effective schools movement, outcomes based education, mastery learning, cooperative learning, thinking skills programs and interdisciplinary curriculum and the authors’ conclusions about each.
+The authors offer a general overview of whole language learning, brain research, learning styles, effective schools movement, outcomes based education, mastery learning, cooperative learning, thinking skills programs, and interdisciplinary curriculum.
 Concise and helpful for learning a little about educational theories and jargon, even if the research stinks.

 Safe Schools, Safe Students: A Guide to Violence Prevention Strategies by Drug Strategies